Updated May 2014

-This How-To Brief outlines the steps to take to set up a non-profit corporation under both federal and Ontario legislation.
+This How-To Brief outlines the steps to take to set up a not-for-profit corporation under both federal and Ontario legislation.

 1Discuss the general incorporation issues with the client

-- Canvass options with client as to the most appropriate vehicle in which to carry on the non-profit organization, e.g., unincorporated association, trust, provincial incorporation or federal incorporation.
+- Canvass options with the client as to the most appropriate vehicle in which to carry on the not-for-profit organization, e.g., unincorporated association, trust, provincial incorporation or federal incorporation.

 - Issues to be covered would normally include concepts such as limited liability, perpetual existence, taxation, costs of incorporation and maintenance, and prestige.